robrich/kubernetes-hands-on-workshop/00-Install/Podman.md

 When you tag an image, Docker uses the exact name you specify.
 By comparison, Podman changes the tag to prefix `localhost/`.
 See https://github.com/containers/podman/issues/16428 and https://github.com/containers/buildah/issues/1034  Throughout this course, you'll need to change every image name reference to add the `localhost/` prefix.
 This includes docker-compose.yaml files and Kubernetes pod and deployment yaml files.

 Podman doesn't include a built-in Kubernetes runtime.
-Rather it uses Kind, a cluster inside a contianer.
-Therefore to run an image in Kubernetes, you first need to copy it from the Podman cluster to the Kind Kubernetes cluster.
+Rather it uses Kind, a cluster inside a container.
+Therefore, to run an image in Kubernetes, you first need to copy it from the Podman cluster to the Kind Kubernetes cluster.
 If you don't do this each time you'll get an `ImagePullBackOff` error.

 Start downloading docker images
 -------------------------------

 Once all the tools are installed, you're good to start pulling images.
-In the main README, Go to the section marked ["Start downloading images"](README.md#start-downloading-docker-images) and run the `docker pull ...` commands.
+In the main README, go to the section marked ["Start downloading images"](README.md#start-downloading-docker-images) and run the `docker pull ...` commands.